 Constitutionalism & International Law

-The concentration in Constitutionalism & International Law in society focuses on relevant and important constitutional, human and civil rights topics in a domestic and international context.
+The concentration in Constitutionalism & International Law focuses on relevant and important constitutional, human and civil rights topics in a domestic and international context.
 It also focuses on civil and criminal law institutions, legal processes and contexts in the constitutionalism and rights fields of law.
 It introduces students to international frameworks for rights, specifically international tribunals, human rights, discrimination in education, employment and government contracts, disability law, the death penalty, gay marriage, the Dream Act, and more.
 Students also gain a critical appreciation for such concepts as social justice, equality, fairness and power.
 Finally, students also gain writing and presentation skills as a practitioner in law without necessarily being on track to become a lawyer.

 Immigration, Race and Gender & Ethnicity

-The concentration in immigration, race and ethnicity introduces students to immigration and immigrants as they deal with social and legal institutions.
+The concentration in immigration, race, gender and ethnicity introduces students to immigration and immigrants as they deal with social and legal institutions.
 It focuses on the lives and experiences of immigrants from different regions around the world and different ethnic and racial groups.
 It also provides students with skills for understanding political, social and cultural aspects of law in the context where race and ethnicity intersect.

 Crime and Punishment